Hazards in the preparation for painting

 There are a number of tests available that willshow if you are being overexposed to certainhazards.
 Checks should be done on:

 - Blood tests can show levels of lead, cadmium and other chemicals.

 - Urine tests will show metabolites for specific solvents.

-Safety Data Sheets have information about the possible hazards of
+Container labels and Safety Data Sheets have information about the possible hazards of

 the chemicals being used.
 They advise how the product should be used